Design tokens overview

 More specifically, we use design tokens to:

-• Inventory design primitives.
+• Catalogue design constants.

 • Codify design decisions — capturing them openly and objectively.